lucianpls/QB3/performance/performance.md

 lines are the best band mix sizes combined with ZSTD at the default level of 3.
 It is clear that QB3 is able to compress these images better than PNG even in the least compression (FAST) mode, with few exceptions.
 Especially significant is the large difference between the QB3 and PNG size for the largest images.
-The noticeable drop in size in the first 20 images or so are due to the fact that these images are computer generated, very suitable for the PNG compression which reaches compression ratios of 1:4 or better.
+The noticeable drop in size in the first 20 images is due to the fact that these images are computer generated, very suitable for the PNG compression which reaches compression ratios of 1:4 or better.
 Yet even for these images QB3 is competitive.
 Adding the ZSTD post processing step improves the compression for these images more than it does for the photographs.